Suhasini23/assignment2/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).This project has dark and light theme and generic react component.
+Next feature will be adding storybook.

 ## Available Scripts